glitchlover/LinkedNotes/✍🏻 Permanent Notes/🏛University/Semester 2020 Fall/TC/Turing Machine.md

 ^1608214073101

 ## Turing-Machine Formalism
-How many tuples does Turing Machine Defines #card
+How many tuples does Turing Machine is defined #card
 - A TM is described by 07 tuples:
 	- M= (Q,⨊ ,Γ , δ,  $q_0$ , B, F), the symbols are ..  #card
 		- Q is a *finite set of states*